 And if you own a big project where independence is above all, you should go with a Dedicated Server.

 Lastly, you need to keep in mind that whichever plan you choose, if your project gets bigger or gets more traffic, you can always upgrade your hosting plan.
 Or you can transfer your project to a server with better performance to a point where vertical scaling will no longer be acceptable or possible.

 When this comes, you should consider horizontally scaling your app.
-This means distributing your app between multiple VPS or dedicated servers connected in some kind of a cluster or cloud.
-We have a team specialized in creating and managing custom scalable and high availability solutions.
+This means distributing your app between multiple VPS or dedicated servers connected in some kind of cluster or cloud.
+We have a team specialized in creating and managing custom scalable and high-availability solutions.
 Whether you need to scale up your WordPress site or your enterprise custom service, we can offer you the right solution, all you need to do is contact our support team, and we will take care of the rest.